hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 it later via its ID or name to get a set of healthy nodes that provide a given service.
-This is particularly useful in combination with Consul's [DNS Interface](/docs/agent/dns.html) as it allows for much richer queries than would be possible given the limited syntax DNS provides.
+This is particularly useful in combination with Consul's [DNS Interface](/docs/agent/dns.html) as it allows for much richer queries than would be possible given the limited entry points exposed by DNS.

 The following endpoints are supported: